OpenIndiana/oi-docs/docs/handbook/systems-administration.md

 access on a user, command or machine level.

-user to use _all_ supperuser
+(user to use _all_ supperuser
 commands without having to become the superuser.
-A sudo enabled user, simply precedes a command with `sudo`.
+A sudo enabled user, simply precedes a command with `sudo`.)

 #### Sudo Configuration
 To enable a user the ability to use `sudo`, the superuser edits `/etc/sudoers`.
-This should ideally be done as follows:
+Syntax errors to this file can cause sever havoc to the system.
+To this end this file should ideally be edited as follows:

 ```
 visudo